corydunnlab/Edge_mapping_conservation/README.md

 **Usage**

-$python replace-nonstandard.py -a [alignment_file]

-Also, you can use --help” or “-h” flags to get usage information.
+Use --help” or “-h” flags to get usage information.

 Contact Bala Ani Akpinar (@aniakpinar) for code-related issues and Cory Dunn (@corydunnlab) for more general inquiries.